RAND Corporation

-The company assists other governments, international organizations, private companies and foundations with a host of defense and civilian-serving non-defense issues, including healthcare and education.
-RAND aims for interdisciplinary and quantitative problem solving by translating theoretical concepts from formal economics and the physical sciences into novel applications in other areas, using applied science, operations research, and policy analysis.

 Overview

 RAND has approximately 1,850 employees.
 Its American locations include: Santa Monica, California (headquarters); Arlington, Virginia; Pittsburgh, Pennsylvania; and Boston, Massachusetts.
 The RAND Gulf States Policy Institute has an office in New Orleans, Louisiana.
-RAND Europe is located in Cambridge, United Kingdom, and Brussels, Belgium.
+RAND Europe is located in Cambridge, United Kingdom; Brussels, Belgium; and The Hague, Netherlands.
 RAND Australia is located in Canberra, Australia.

-RAND is home to the Frederick S. Pardee RAND Graduate School, one of eight original graduate programs in public policy and the first to offer a PhD.
-The program aims to provide practical experience for its students, who work with RAND analysts on real-world problems.
-The campus is at RAND's Santa Monica research facility.
-The Pardee RAND School is the world's largest PhD-granting program in policy analysis.
+RAND is home to the RAND School of Public Policy, one of eight original graduate programs in public policy and the first to offer a Ph.D.
+The RAND School offers a selective Ph.D. program that aims to provide an analytically rigorous and applied curriculum through coursework and collaboration with RAND researchers to address real-world problems.
+The campus is at RAND's Santa Monica research facility and is the world's largest institution specializing in graduate-level education in policy analysis.

-Unlike many other universities, all Pardee RAND Graduate School students receive fellowships to cover their education costs.
-This allows them to dedicate their time to engage in research projects and provides them on-the-job training.
-RAND also offers a number of internship and fellowship programs allowing students and outsiders to assist in conducting research for RAND projects.
-Most of these projects are short-term and are worked on independently with the mentoring of a RAND staff member.
+All Ph.D. students receive fellowships to cover their education costs.
+This allows them to dedicate their time to engage in research projects and provides them with on-the-job training.
+RAND also offers a number of internship and fellowship programs allowing students and others to assist in conducting research for RAND projects.

-RAND publishes the RAND Journal of Economics, a peer-reviewed journal of economics.
+RAND publishes the RAND Journal of Economics, a peer-reviewed journal of economic sciences.
 Thirty-two recipients of the Nobel Prize, primarily in the fields of economics and physics, have been associated with RAND at some point in their career.